iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 It will still perform the old behavior synchronously until it is removed.
 It will now however return a `Promise` (which should be awaited) if invoked with the an [InitFromExternalSourceAspectsArgs]($transformer) argument, which is necessary when processing changes instead of the full source contents.

+## Wait for Tiles API

+[Viewport]($frontend) now has a [Viewport.waitForTilesToLoad]($frontend) method.
+This method returns a promise which will resolve when all tiles finish loading and are rendered for this viewport.
+Awaiting on this method before attempting to read an image out of the viewport will ensure that a complete rendering of the current scene is retrieved.